connorl42/AlienGameRepo/checkins.md

 ## Week 8 Summary (11/17/2025)
 ### This week I worked on:

-This week I did not ahve time to work on much.
-I worked a bit on my schematics for the UI I will continue working on, bit did not moe any new code changes this week due to time constraints.
+This week I did not have time to work on much.
+I worked a bit on my schematics for the UI I will continue working on, bit did not more any new code changes this week due to time constraints.

 ### This week I learned: